-- Jan 4: Durham Energy Committee (DEC) meeting- Discussed the draft EAP, and incorporated comments/revisions as appropriate. - Jan 7: In the Town's Friday Update newsletter, re-posted the notice for the 1-10-2022 Clean Energy NH (CENH) webinar providing an introduction to the Community Power concept and CPCNH, along with a ZOOM link. - Jan 10: CENH webinar with Lisa Sweet and Henry Herndon (This was a good introductory presentation prior to Durham's first public information session.). - Jan 19: Durham's EAP submitted to CPCNH for technical review. - Feb 26: Durham EAP accepted by CPC-NH reviewers, questions about relationship to CPCNH clarified.
+- Jan 4: Durham Energy Committee (DEC) meeting- We will devote most of the meeting to discussing Discussed the draft EAP, and will-incorporated comments/revisions as appropriate. - Jan 7: In the Town's Friday Update newsletter, re-posed the notice for the 1-10-2022 Clean Energy NH (CENH) webinar providing an introduction to the Community Power concept and CPCNH, along with a ZOOM link. - Jan 10: CENH webinar with Lisa Sweet and Henry Herndon (we consider this to be a This was a good introductory presentation prior to our providing our ownDurham's first public hearinginformation session.). - Jan 19: Durham's EAP submitted to CPCNH for technical review. - Feb 26: Durham EAP accepted by CPC-NH reviewers, questions about relationship to CPCNH clarified.